cloudbees-days/cloudbees-field-workshops/labs/core-casc/core-casc.md

 For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#23)

-Otherwise, you may proceed to the next lab: [*Hibernating Masters*](../hibernating-masters/hibernating-masters.md) or choose another lab on the [main page](../../README.md#workshop-labs).
+TODO - fix to goto Pipeline Templates Otherwise, you may proceed to the next lab: [*Hibernating Masters*](../hibernating-masters/hibernating-masters.md) or choose another lab on the [main page](../../README.md#workshop-labs).